---disable-overwrite option is used) puts the header files in a
+--disable-overwrite option is used) puts the header files in

-appended to them, i.e., instead of
+“w” appended to them, i.e., instead of

 you link with

-use the extended (wide-character)
+use the extended (wide-character) functions.
+The symbol

-character library is designed to be compatible with the normal
+library is designed to be compatible with the normal

 library's header.
 Only the size of the WINDOW structure

 differs, and very few applications require more than a

 allow applications to be built using either library from the

 same set of headers.

 The configure script renames the library.
 All of the

 The global variables such as LINES are replaced by macros to

 allow read-only access.
-At the same time, setter-functions are
+At the same time, setter-functions

-require changes to work with this convention.
+few) may require changes to work with this convention.

 The shared and normal (static) library names differ by their

 suffixes, e.g., libncurses.so and libncurses.a.
-The debug and
+The debug

-respectively, e.g., libncurses_g.a and libncurses_p.a.
+names respectively, e.g., libncurses_g.a and libncurses_p.a.

 The trace function normally resides in the debug library,

 The ncurses library can be compiled with an option (-DUSE_GETCAP)

-that falls back to the old-style /etc/termcap file if the terminal
+that falls back to the old-style /etc/termcap file if the

-cost in core and startup cycles.
+at significant cost in core and startup cycles.